temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 <!--SNIPEND-->

-Now that you have your `Customer` object defined, you can move on to writing the Workflow Definition.
+Now that you have your `Customer` object and Task Queue defined, you can move on to writing the Workflow Definition.
 As mentioned, the Workflow will orchestrate the sequence of Activities such as sending welcome emails, charging customers, and handling cancellations.

-To create a new Workflow Definition, create a new file called `workflows.ts`.
+You will write your Workflow Definition in the `workflows.ts` file that you created.
 This file will contain the `subscriptionWorkflow` function.
 The requirements of this Workflow Definition are the following:

 1. **User Signup and Free Trial**: When the user signs up, send a welcome email and start a free trial for the duration defined by `trialPeriod`.
 2. **Cancellation During Trial**: If the user cancels during the trial period, send a trial cancellation email and complete the Workflow.